vvaidy/Qo-DL/README.md

 - Use_proxy - enable or disable proxy.
 "Y" or "N".
 - All tags under "[Tags]" except comment - "Y" or "N".

-**If the provided app id & secret get blacklisted, let me know.
-I have a bunch of working ones.**
 **You can't download ANY tracks with a free account.**
 ## Optional ##